aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 number, firmware version and power-on count.
 Attaching a fan to the pump is optional, so the entries regarding the fan port may report zero values.

-The pump can be configured either through software or via its physical interface.
-Configuring the pump through this driver is not implemented, as it seems to require sending it a complete configuration.
-That includes addressable RGB LEDs, for which there is no standard sysfs interface.
+Pump and fan speed can be controlled using PWM, or via the physical interface of the pump.
+Configuring other aspects of the pump, such as RGB LEDs or RPM curves is not supported as there is no standard sysfs interface for them (in a manner that the pump requires).
+The pump also requires sending it a complete configuration for every change, so speed control is implemented in a way that should preserve all other current settings.

 Usage Notes
 -----------